 Although you may have already made up your mind about this being your surgeon, your first consultation is all about getting to know your plastic surgeon and feeling 100% comfortable with their experience and putting your well-being in their hands.
 So don’t be shy about questioning your surgeon about their experience with your particular surgery: how many cases have they performed?

-You may be able to find before and after pictures of your surgical procedure online, and even a small sample on your surgeon’s website, but the best way to get an idea of what your final result can potentially look like, and also of your particular surgeon’s work, is by asking to see their before and after pictures during your consultation.
+You may be able to find before and after pictures of your surgical procedure online, and even a sample on your surgeon’s website.
+You can also ask your surgeon if they have any other before and after pictures to show you during your consultation.

-Most surgeons will have a large binder of before and after pictures of your particular surgery, especially if they’re specialized in the procedure, and will be happy to share it with you and answer any questions that you might have.
-This can help you see how different decisions and surgical approaches can affect different outcomes and you can discuss with your surgeon which choices will best create the look you want.
+Before and after photos can help you see how different decisions and surgical approaches can affect different outcomes and you can discuss with your surgeon which choices will best create the look you want.

 This is a really important question.
 You know you’re in the best surgical hands when patient safety is at the forefront of your surgeon’s practice.
 Examples of questions to ask when thinking about patient safety can include things like: who will perform my anesthesia?
 Where will my surgery be performed?